EmbroidePy/pyembroidery/README.md

 ### Coordinate System

 Fundamentally pyembroidery stores the positions such that the +y direction is down and -y is up (when viewed horizontally) with +x right and -x left.
 This is consistent with most modern graphics coordinate systems, but this is different from how these values are stored within embroidery formats. pyembroidery reads by flipping the y-axis, and writes by flipping the y-axis (except for SVG which uses the same coordinate system).
-This allows for seemless reading, writing, and interfacing.
+This allows for seamless reading, writing, and interfacing.
 The flips occur at the level of the format readers and writers and is not subject to encoding.
 However encoding with scale of (1, -1) would invert this during the encoding.
 All patterns are stored such that `top` is in the -y direction and `bottom` is in the +y direction.

 All patterns start at the origin point (0,0).
-In keeping with the philosophy the absolute positioning of the data is maintained sometimes this means it an offcenter pattern will move from the origin to an absolute position some distance from the origin.
+In keeping with the philosophy the absolute positioning of the data is maintained sometimes this means it an off-center pattern will move from the origin to an absolute position some distance from the origin.
 While this preserves information, it might also not be entirely expected at times.
 This `pattern.move_center_to_origin()` will lose that information and center the pattern at the origin.

 ---